npm/rfcs/accepted/0000-link-packages-to-source-and-build.md

 Sigstore has three main components: a CLI tool (Cosign), a Certificate Authority ([fulcio.sigstore.dev](https://docs.sigstore.dev/fulcio/overview/)), and a time stamping and immutable ledger service ([rekor.sigstore.dev](https://docs.sigstore.dev/rekor/overview/)).

-The Cosign functionality will be embedded directly in npm CLI, so we're left with the public [fulcio.sigstore.dev](https://docs.sigstore.dev/fulcio/overview/) (CA) and [rekor.sigstore.dev](https://docs.sigstore.dev/rekor/overview/) (ledger) services.
+The Cosign functionality will be embedded directly in npm CLI, so we're left with the public [fulcio.sigstore.dev](https://docs.sigstore.dev/fulcio/overview/) (Certificate Authority) and [rekor.sigstore.dev](https://docs.sigstore.dev/rekor/overview/) (ledger) services.

 ##### What does [fulcio.sigstore.dev](https://docs.sigstore.dev/fulcio/overview/) give us?
 - Independent party to validate claims of the OIDC identity token which contains references back to the repo, workflow run and git SHA.